SummaryRead the full fact sheet

 Other types of diagnostic scanning devices include:

-- Magnetic resonance imaging (MRI) – an advanced diagnostic imaging process that produces three-dimensional pictures of a person’s body, by combining a strong magnetic field and radio waves
+- – an advanced diagnostic imaging process that produces three-dimensional pictures of a person’s body, by combining a strong magnetic field and radio waves

-- Computed tomography scan (CT scan) – uses x-rays and computer technology to create an image of internal structures of the body.
+- computed tomography scan – uses x-rays and computer technology to create an image of internal structures of the body.